hayotrahimov/TwilioClient/README.md

 ```

 An object available on incoming connections that contains application parameters such as who is calling and what was dialed.
 These parameters are identical to those Twilio sends with a [Twilio Voice request for TwiML](http://www.twilio.com/docs/api/twiml/twilio_request#synchronous).

+##Events

+Standard GWT Events and Handlers are used.

+###Device

+The following Device handlers are available:

+* DeviceReadyHandler
+* DeviceOfflineHandler
+* IncomingConnectionHandler
+* ConnectionCanceledHandler
+* ConnectionEstablishedHandler
+* DisconnectHandler
+* PresenceHandler
+* ErrorHandler

+###Connection

+The following Connection handlers are available:

+* DisconnectHandler
+* AcceptHandler
+* ErrorHandler